trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

 };
 ```

-4. The storage definition is broken, fix all storage missing field warnings on `poke` and `init` functions
+4. The storage definition is broken, fix all storage missing field warnings on `poke` and `init` functions.

 ```ligolang
 @entry